Main Office

 Most of all remember that you will get through this, even though it hurts so much right now.
 You won’t always feel this way.
 You will again become open to new possibilities and even new relationships.

 This can be a difficult time.
 However, talking through your thoughts and feelings can help you gain a new perspective and a renewed hope for the future.
 If you are struggling to overcome the grief and loss of a relationship, talk to one of our qualified therapists today.
-If you’re in the Chicago area, we have offices in west suburban Glen Ellyn and in Chicago’s Jefferson Park neighborhood.
-Contact us today!
+If you’re in the Chicago area, we have offices in Glen Ellyn , in Chicago’s Jefferson Park neighborhood, and in Sycamore.

 Marty has been a professional counselor for over 25 years.
 She has worked in a variety setting from intensive residential treatment, partial hospital programming and in private practice.
 She practices from a body-centered, somatic framework and specializes in eating disorders, childhood trauma, dissociative disorders, and mood disorders.